harmenverburg/preingest/README.md

     > be granted to the Windows group "Authenticated Users"

 - The [frontend web application](https://github.com/noord-hollandsarchief/preingest-frontend).
-Alternatively, without building anything yourself, you can use the included [docker-compose](docker-compose.yml) like described below.
+Alternatively, without building anything yourself, you can use the included [docker-compose file](docker-compose.yml) like described below.

 Some intermediate results are stored in a SQLite database.
 This database will be rebuilt automatically when starting afresh.
 To avoid database errors you may want to exclude its working folder from any virus scanning.